jonylu7/NTUT_OOPLab_Game/README.md

 A Command and Conquer: Red Alert mimic developed for learning OOP style programming.

 # Methodology
-Manily, Blood Sweet and Tears and C++, OpenGL and PTSD Engine.
+Mainly, Blood Sweet and Tears and also C++, OpenGL and PTSD Engine.

 # How to run the project